zyansheep/zyansheep/README.md

-### Nothing matters, and yet the world beckons my curiosity.
+### The meaning of life is underdetermined, and yet the world beckons my curiosity.

 Hello!
 I am Zyansheep